syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Getting-Started.md

 ## Create a sample application with SfPullToRefresh

-SfPullToRefresh control can be configured entirely in C# code or via story board.
+SfPullToRefresh control can be configured entirely in C# code or using story board.
 To create a sample application for this control, follow the topics:

 * [Creating the project](#creating-the-project)
 * [Adding SfPullToRefresh in Xamarin.iOS](#adding-sfpulltorefresh-in-xamarinios)